elatov/elatov.github.io/_posts/2013-02-17-sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive.md

 ## 2. Install EncFS and Encrypt the Google Drive Folder

-First let&#8217;s do this on our Fedora System.
+First let's do this on our Fedora System.
 There are some good guides on that <a href="http://www.danielhall.me/2010/04/using-encfs-to-encrypt-your-files/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.danielhall.me/2010/04/using-encfs-to-encrypt-your-files/']);">here</a>, <a href="http://www.funzt.info/?p=910" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.funzt.info/?p=910']);">here</a>, and <a href="http://movingtofreedom.org/2007/02/21/howto-encfs-encrypted-file-system-in-ubuntu-and-fedora-gnu-linux/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://movingtofreedom.org/2007/02/21/howto-encfs-encrypted-file-system-in-ubuntu-and-fedora-gnu-linux/']);">here</a>.

 ### Install and Setup *EncFS* on Fedora

-First let&#8217;s install the package:
+First let's install the package:

     moxz:~>sudo yum install fuse-encfs
     Resolving Dependencies